 I hadn't been to the Westin until recently when I dropped in for a drink.
 I must say it is ultra-stylish and offers impeccable service.
 Have your photo taken in front of the stunning staircase and enjoy the plush seating and door-opening service.
 It is lovely to feel so spoilt.

 High Cheese will be served in the hotel's signature restaurant, Allegro, every evening from 5pm and in the Lobby Lounge on weekends from 11am to 4pm.

-High Cheese is $70 per person and includes free-flowing Vittoria Coffee blends, Jing tea herbal infusions and hot chocolate.
-Wine pairings are also available with prices by the glass.
+Priced at $70 per person, including free-flowing coffee, tea and hot chocolate.
+Wine pairings are also available from an additional $15 a glass.